MacDue/Mank-Spec/spec/declarations.md

   println!("Hello {name}", args[1]);
 }

-# invalid! procedures don't return a value
+# invalid! procedures do not return a value
 proc add: i32 (a: i32, b: i32) {
   a + b
 }